LeonDWong/notes/node-event-loop.md

 ## Phase

 Event loop in nodejs has 6 phases which are timers phase, pending phase, idle prepare phase, poll phase, check phase, close callback phase.
+Every phase is taken in order one by one.
+Only once one phase executable queue is exhausted or maximum callback of queue is reached.

 #### timers

+Executes callbacks scheduled by `setTimeout` or `setInterval`.

+#### pending

+Executes callbacks in I/O event which is deferred to next loop.

+#### idle prepare

+Used in internally.

+#### poll

+Executes I/O related event,